You must contact the Government Digital Service (GDS) to get a domain name for your service on GOV.UK.

-In your email you should describe:
+In your email you should briefly describe:

-- your service
+- what your service does

 - who your users are

 GDS may ask you for more information about your service before deciding on an appropriate domain name for it.